mlesnoff/Jchemo.jl/docs/src/domains.md

 - **matB**, **matW** Between- and within-class covariance matrices
 - **mlev** Return the sorted levels of a vecor or a dataset
 - **mweight** Normalize a vector to sum to 1
+- **mweightcla_unif** Compute weights (sum to 1) for a categorical variable giving equal total weight for each class.
 - **nco**, **nro**, Nb. rows and columns of an object
 - **normw** Weighted norm of a vector
 - **plist** Print each element of a list